Your cookie preferences

 Yes.
 If you use a wireless connection, you could improve your Wi-Fi connection by moving your router to a more central, open location in the house, or even changing the channels or broadcast type of your router.

-You might find that a Wi-Fi extender helps you boost your router's internet signal throughout your home.
+A Wi-Fi extender might help you boost your router's internet signal to distant rooms in your home.

 Learn more about Wi-Fi boosters with our guide.